roderickmackenzie/h14pod/CW/project planning/task.md

 Project Planning Assignment
 ===========================

-Step 0 - Before you start
+1.Before you start
 -------------------------

-Over the next couple of weeks you should be allocated a project supervisor and a project title.
-Once this happens, ask for a meeting with your supervisor to discuss your project so you can write your project plan.
+Over the next couple of weeks you should be allocated an MSc project supervisor and a project title.
+Once this happens, e-mail your supervisor and ask for a meeting to discuss your project so you can write your project plan.
 Once this has happened fill in this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=7qe9Z4D970GskTWEGCkKHt7Ge-lGJgRKr2Csn30l_lxUQUFPTzBBS1MwMkZVVUc1TFJZN0FWNVYzUS4u), which will tell me you have successful been allocated a supervisor.
-After you have done, this then you can start your project plan.
+After you have done this, this then you can start your project plan.
 If you have not been allocated a project supervisor/project within around three weeks of now (2/3/2020), then get in touch with me.

-1. Background
+2.Background
 ------------

 In a few weeks you will be starting your MSc research project.
 In order to hit the ground running, you will need a project plan with a good outline of what you have to do over the duration of the project.
 Time during the project will be very limited so it is important you work efficiently.
 A good project plan will help you do this, and should act as a reference document to which you can refer back to.
 Writing the project plan should help you to think clearly about various aspects of the project, for example you might want to consider the following questions: